 Since the revision of the police crime statistics (PCS) in 2009, detailed statistical information is available on domestic crimes reported to the police as well as on the victims and persons charged.

 From a statistical point of view violence in a closed social environment is not defined by legal provisions but is derived from the relationship between the defendant and the victim.
-It follows that domestic violence can only be defined by means of definite criminal offences.
-For these criminal offences the cantonal police authorities must record the nature of the relationship at the time of events between the defendant and victim.
-If the relationship between the defendant and victim is an ongoing or former partnership, a parent-child relationship or another relationship within the family, the crimes reported to the police will be assigned as domestic.
+For these criminal offences, cantonal police authorities record the nature of the relationship at the time of the incident between the defendant and victim.
+If the relationship between the defendant and victim is an ongoing or former partnership, a parent-child relationship or another relationship within the family, the offences reported by the police are be assigned to domestic violence.